matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/linkedList/README.md

 ## Linked List
 LinkedList is a data structure in which elements are arranged in a linear order, determined by a pointer.
-Singley LinkedLists are usually implemented with only having 1 pointer the head.
+LinkedLists are usually implemented with only having 1 pointer the head (points to the first node in the linked list).
-However this causes appendElement(T key) to operate in Θ(n)
+However this causes appendElement(T key) to operate in Θ(n), to counter that problem this implementation includes a tail pointer that points to the last node in the linked list.

+### Two Main types of Linked Lists

+#### 1. Singly Linked List
+The singly linked list contains 1 pointer called head to the first Node in linked list.
+Each Node in the linked list contains a T member attribute and 1 pointer that points to the next Node in the linked list.

+#### 2. Doubly Linked List
+The doubly linked list is the same as a singly linked list except that each Node in the linked list contains an additional pointer called previous which points to the previous Node in the linked list.
+That is each Node has two pointers a next and a previous.

 ### [Linked List](https://github.com/matthewddiaz/Data-Structures/blob/master/src/com/matthewddiaz/datastructures/linkedList/LinkedList.java)
 LinkedList.java is implemented using two pointers a head and tail to improve the performance of some operations.